bini-a/spr-2026-mammography/Classical_ML/README.md

 - Stop word removal using language specific NLTK corpora.
 - Stemming using NLTK SnowballStemmer for the target language
-- Lemmatization using spaCy lookup lemmatizer
+- Lemmatization using spaCy lookup lemmatizer Extracted features using Term Frequency-Inverse Document Frequency (TF-IDF) vectorization at character and word level and  combined them through horizontal concatenation